 When you are just starting on a research project, we recommend you follow these steps.

+A literature review is a discussion of current published materials in a particular field or topic of study.
 Understanding what others have written on your topic is important.
 You can then use those sources to help you explore your research question to better support your final argument.